Goldielockz30/tech201_virtualisation/README.md

 so first we need

 on our Local Host - Win/mac/linux
+- We will need to Install the following

-Vagrant installed
+Vagrant
 Virtual box
 Ruby
 Bash
 Git
 SSH

 - Vagrant - gives instructions to virtual box and vm.